lsst-dm/dm_ccarchiver/doc/user-guide/user-guide.rst

 The Archive Controller handles operations for images.
 It sets up storage locations that the Forwarder uses and creates hard links for incoming files which are later used by the OODS and the Data Backbone.
+The OODS is a service which maintains a Butler repository for local access.
+The Data Backbone is part of the software service infrastructure that transmits the data to the LDF.

 The Archiver and the Controller each run in their own Docker container.